 Tips for Making these Cranberry Orange Muffins

-Dark chocolate chips were used here, but milk chocolate chips would work lovely too.
+- Dark chocolate chips were used here, but milk chocolate chips would work lovely instead.

-Don’t have buttermilk?
-Make your own, it’s easy (just milk with a little vinegar or lemon juice)!
-This is a great guide to making buttermilk.
+- Don’t have store-bought buttermilk?
+Make your own buttermilk recipe.
+It’s easy (just milk with a little vinegar or lemon juice)!

 More Easy Muffin Recipes